cardano-scaling/hydra/security/RFP.md

 - Check that Hydra Head v1 specification is compliant with the Hydra original paper to the extent that the proofs in the Hydra Head paper also apply to the specification.
 - ~~Provide feedback whether the Hydra Head v1 specification on clarity, ambiguity, readability and comprehensibility; it is fit to serve as a foundation for the implementation of the protocol.~~

-### on-chain code is sound with Hydra Head v1 specification
+### Hydra plutus scripts are consistent with Hydra Head v1 specification

-The on-chain code checks the specified transaction constraints.
-(Reading codei and exploring mutation testing of on-chain code).
+The Hydra plutus scripts checks the specified transaction constraints.
+(Reading code and exploring mutation testing of Hydra plutus scripts).

-### on-chain code is immune to common Cardano smart contract weaknesses
+### Hydra plutus scripts are immune to common Cardano smart-contract weaknesses

 TODO see section 4.3 of Marlowe's RFP